UK house price latest 2024: what's happening to property values near you

 What’s going on with house prices?

-When you average out the latest figures reported by all the major indices, house jumped 0.8% in the last month alone (see chart below).
+When you average out the latest figures reported by all the major indices, prices jumped 0.9% in the last month (see chart below).

-With the typical UK home now valued at around £293,000, that means prices have jumped more than £9,000 in the last year.
+With the typical UK home now valued at around £292,000, that means prices are more than £10,000 higher than a year ago.

 While there are huge regional variations (see the next section for more), the latest data does suggest values are on a steady upward trend and that the volatility seen in the last couple of years is now a distant memory.